MerginMaps/docs/src/misc/write-docs/index.md

 ## Quick Start

-If you are about to do only *a tiny change* in the documentation, you can skip this section and fast track to section [for doing small modifications](h#fix-typo-in-the-documentation).
+If you are about to do only *a tiny change* in the documentation, you can skip this section and fast track to section [for doing small modifications](./index.md#fix-typo-in-the-documentation).

 If you are a (web) *developer*, you can skip all and just look at <GitHubRepo id="MerginMaps/docs" desc="Mergin Maps README" />.

 Otherwise, it is better to run the local development on your machine.
 The similar steps as described can be done on (almost) any operation system with slight modifications (e.g. using brew or apt on macOS or Linux for installation)

-If you are not part of the Mergin Maps core documenation team, you will need to work with [fork](#when-fork-is-needed).
+If you are not part of the Mergin Maps core documentation team, you will need to work with [fork](#when-fork-is-needed).
 Follow the instructions in the section instead.
-We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](merginmaps.com/community/join)
+We are happy to include more people into the team, so if you consider writing more documentation, let us know on our [community chat](www.merginmaps.com/community/join)

 ### Prepare Local Repository